Companies that use Snipe It

 Analyzed and validated by Henley Wing Chiu

-Snipe It We detected 2,005 customers using Snipe It and 150 companies that churned or ended their trial.
-The most common industry is Software Development (13%) and the most common company size is 51-200 employees (40%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Snipe It We detected 2,008 customers using Snipe It and 165 companies that churned.
+The most common industry is Software Development (13%) and the most common company size is 51-200 employees (39%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login